 Eclecticism is bad because it means you take just the pieces of a philosophy that you like and you leave behind the nasty bits that you don't like.
-Eclecticism, or "cafeteria philosophy" is the large class of logical incoherence which includes cafeteria Catholicism, and you know how logically solid the latter is.
+Eclecticism, or "cafeteria philosophy" describes a large range of logical incoherence, including cafeteria Catholicism.
+And you know how logically solid the latter is.

-Now, from what I can tell, we are supposed to get up in arms about this ignorance concerning Gandhi's anti-contraception attitudes because Gandhi was the Great Non-Christian Pro-Lifer, the man we Christians point to when we want to show off natural law.
+Now, from what I can tell, we are supposed to get up in arms about this ignorance concerning Gandhi's anti-contraception attitudes.
+Why?
+Well, because his attack on contraception proves Gandhi was the Great Non-Christian Pro-Lifer, the man we Christians point to when we want to show off natural law.
 Gandhi, you see, is the Christian poster boy for how everyone who is open to natural law rejects contraception.

 The message seems to be, "How dare those nasty MSM-types try to steal our poster boy!"